This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Individuals who test positive for COVID-19 are exempt from taking a vaccine or booster dose for 90 days.

-As per the new and relaxed rules the UAE has now made face masks optional in most public areas but is still mandatory in mosques, places of worship, medical facilities and public transportation means.
+As per the new and relaxed rules, the UAE has now made face masks optional in all public areas.
 It is also mandatory for COVID-19 patients and suspected cases.

 Social distancing is no longer required between worshippers at mosques and other places of worship.